Fall Sale 🍂 .| Up to $700 Off Mattresses + 2 Free Pillows ($198 Value) |

 Sleeping positions are involuntary and natural movements.
 It’s in these genuine moments that we reveal so much about ourselves.
 Those who sleep all curled up in the fetal position are soft-hearted and shy but open up to others when comfortable.
 Sleeping on your side with your arms stretched out means you’re a complex character but open to people and experiences.
 A social butterfly tends to sleep on their side with arms stiff by their sides.
 It’s natural to be a combi-sleeper too, maybe you start sleeping on your stomach and end up on your side.
 Take note of your sleep position when you wake up in the morning as this could be your default.
 Whatever position is natural to you, it’s vital that you have a supportive mattress and pillow as well as comfortable blankets that will keep you cozy all night.

-You may be asking yourself ‘am I a side sleeper?’ perhaps you start sleeping on your back and always wake up on your side.
+You may be asking yourself ‘am I a side sleeper?’
+Perhaps you start sleeping on your back and always wake up on your side.
 Maybe you start sleeping on your side and wake up on your back.
-Moving around a lot in different positions is normal (more so if you’re sleeping on memory foam, latex, hybrid, or a coil spring mattress) These nocturnal gymnastics are not especially good for you as they can interrupt your sleep cycle if you’re sleeping on an inadequate mattress.
+These nocturnal gymnastics are not especially good for you as they can interrupt your sleep cycle if you’re sleeping on an inadequate mattress.
 If you find yourself resting on your right or left side, arms outstretched or straight by your sides, legs curled up by your chest or straight as an arrow.
 You’re a side sleeper, my friend.
 Now that you’ve recognized yourself as one of the lucky 74% of Americans.
 You can finally start enjoying all the benefits of this beautiful and restful sleeping position.

 Your sleep mannerisms are a chapter in the story of you and reveal so much about your personality.
 Side sleepers are known to be social creatures who are carefree and open-minded.
 You can be a little sensitive but it’s this sensitivity that lends itself to your boundless creativity.
 A little headstrong at times but only when you make a decision that you must stick to.
 Side sleepers have a ton of street smarts and can’t be fooled easily.
 Maybe it’s all the glorious sleep you get in this position that makes you so awesome!